Research

 Scientific Approach

-Only a disruptive, ground-breaking approach can fight the highly aggressive and still incurable brain tumour type Glioblastoma multiforme (GBM) and thus reduce patient suffering and the explosion in healthcare costs associated with conservative therapies.
+Only a disruptive, ground-breaking approach can fight the highly aggressive and still incurable brain tumour type GBM and thus reduce patient suffering and the explosion in healthcare costs associated with conservative therapies.

 The scientific part of the project work can be split into four areas: